sarbal/BINF_tut/lessons/lesson4.md

 - How do the results compare?

 ### Multifunctionality
 - One worry we might have with GSE is gene multifunctionality (genes having many functions).
-(Disclaimer this is what the Gillis lab works on!).
 - Multifunctional genes will return many functions in an enrichment assessment (not very useful!).
 - We can assess our results and genes by calculating how multifunctional genes and gene sets/functions are using the EGAD package
 ```